galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 {: .hands_on}

-### Six strategies for effective learning from cognitive sciences
+### Six strategies for effective learning from cognitive psychology

 **Six strategies for effective learning** (from "Understanding how we learn" {% cite weinstein2018understanding %}) are based on evidence from cognitive research.